COALabo/coalab-website/team.md

         <h3>About Dr. Güven</h3>

         <p>
             Dr. Selçuk Güven is a speech-language pathologist and researcher whose work focuses on understanding the cognitive, neural, and computational mechanisms underlying speech, language, and reading disorders in children.
-He leads COALab with the goal of improving how language disorders are identified, characterized, and treated—particularly in diverse and bilingual populations.
+He leads COALab with the goal of improving how speech-language disorders and dyslexia are identified, characterized, and treated—particularly in diverse and bilingual populations.
         </p>

         <p>